Bottlenose dolphins are found in most of the World’s coastal areas.

 Currey, R.J.C., Dawson, S.M. and Slooten, E. 2007.
 New abundance estimates suggest Doubtful Sound bottlenose dolphins are declining.
 Pacific Conservation Biology.
 13: 265-273.

 Lusseau D. 2004.
 The hidden cost of tourism: Effects of interactions with tour boats on the behavioural budget of two populations of bottlenose dolphins in Fiordland, New Zealand.
-Ecology and Society 9(1):2
+Ecology and Society 9(1): part.
+2

 Higham J.E.S. & Lusseau D. 2004.
 Ecological impacts and management of tourist engagements with marine mammals.
 In: Environmental Impacts of Ecotourism (R. Buckley ed.), pp. 173-188.
 CAB International Publishing: Wallingford.